Left Chevron

 Reporting a Medication Error

-935dbd09c0a7727e2143877810820513 MIn a poison emergency, the first thing to do is not panic.
+In a poison emergency, the first thing to do is not panic.
 Help is just a phone call away.
-The national Poison Hotline at 1-800-222-1222 is your best resource to find out what to do in a poison emergency.
-The Poison Hotline is staffed by nurses and pharmacists experienced in toxicology who are referred to as CSPIs (certified specialists in poison information).
+The national Poison Help Line at 1-800-222-1222 is your best resource to find out what to do in a poison emergency.
+The Poison Help Line is staffed by nurses and pharmacists, who are highly trained in managing poisonings.
+The staff also have access to board-certified doctors experienced in toxicology (certified specialists in poison information).

 More Safety Articles